othmanalikhan-datascience/project_captcha/README.md

 2. The red background is not static and changes every time.
 3. The letters are uniformly spaced but vary (and sometimes get merged).
 4. The same exact font for each captcha (e.g. see the 'R' letter above in both captchas)
-5. There is 3 pixels of spacing above and below (except for letter J which I found out later!)
+5. There is always 3 pixels of spacing above and below a letter (except for 'J' which I found out only later!)

 Bullet point 4 is rather interesting.
 This means that we don't even need to use neural networks for this problem!
-We can just store the images of each letter as templates, and then do some form of sliding of these templates across the captcha until a perfect match is found.
+We can just store the images of each letter as templates, and then do some form of sliding templates across the captcha until a perfect match is found.
 But no!
 Neural networks or nothing!
 So let us move on.

 Bullet point 2 implies that we can't just subtract a static background image from the captchas, rather, we will have to do something more clever like